 Abdominal wall skin dryness

-- While it will gradually get less, dryness of your abdomen skin can persist while you are breast feeding The liberal use of a good quality moisturiser and drinking adequate amounts of water can also help.
+- While it will gradually get less, dryness of your abdomen skin can persist while you are breastfeeding The liberal use of a good quality moisturiser and drinking adequate amounts of water can also help.

 - Pigmentation changes can persist particularly while breastfeeding, though they should subsequently settle over time.

 - Stretch marks are due to tearing in the deeper layers of the skin.
 They can happen at any stage of pregnancy but are more likely in advanced pregnancy.
 Sometimes they are only apparent right at the end of or even just after the pregnancy.
-They will happen or not happen irrespective of whether or not you have used moistursers or more expensive skin products in your pregnancy (none work).
-There have to do with elasticity of your skin (you don’t control this) and often there is a genetic component.
+They will happen or not happen irrespective of whether or not you have used moisturisers or more expensive skin products in your pregnancy (none work).
+There have to do with the elasticity of your skin (you don’t control this) and often there is a genetic component.
 Ask your mum whether or not she has stretch marks.
 They are more likely with overstretching, such as with twins.
 Stretch marks won’t ever go away but they will be less obvious over time.
 It is likely they will not get worse in a subsequent pregnancy.

 Abdominal wall looseness